r-lib/covr/README.md

 # Usage #

-A coverage report can be used to inspect coverage for each line in your package.
-Using `report()` requires [shiny](https://github.com/rstudio/shiny).
+For local development a coverage report can be used to inspect coverage for each line in your package. *Note* requires the [DT](https://github.com/rstudio/DT) package to be installed.

 ```r
 library(covr)